This post may contain affiliate links. Read my full disclosure policy here.

 13. Handmade Headband

-Krochet Kids works with highly vulnerable women around the world in poverty stricken regions.
+Krochet Kids works with highly vulnerable women around the world in poverty-stricken regions.
 They empower them with jobs, education, and mentorships because they believe that empowered women are the cornerstone to positive change within communities.
-Each crocheted fashion piece is handmade and personally signed by the woman who made it, giving your purchase a personal touch. [$20.00 on Krochet Kids]
+Each crocheted fashion piece like this headband is handmade and personally signed by the woman who made it, giving your purchase a personal touch.

 Fair Trade Winds is a family owned company that believes no one should be exploited for the things we buy.
 One thing I love about Fair Trade Winds is that they believe fair trade should also be practical, and their products reflect a wide array of items from kitchen supplies to birthday cards.
-This adorable owl gets its name from the fact that it is made using upcycled cotton scraps and would make a great stocking stuffer. [$17.00 on Fair Trade Winds]
+This adorable dog is handcrafted by women in Bangladesh and would make a great stocking stuffer.

 15. All Natural Dog Treats